 Do you have an art loving kid?
-These books celebrate many aspects of art whether you’re an artist or just like to know about art, your kids will love these inspiring picture books and chapter books about trips to the museum, famous artists, and making your own art.
+These picture books and chapter books feature characters who are artists, trips to the museum, and making your own art.

 The Dot by Peter H. Reynolds

-Vashti is discouraged — she is no artist.
+Vashti is discouraged with her artistic abilities.
 She makes a dot on her paper just to prove that she can’t do art.
 That’s when her teacher encourages her to explore dots.
 And that changes everything.
-It’s a marvelous, inspiring story about being brave, trying something new, and seeing the possibilities.
-I also recommend Ish and Sky Color by this same talented author/illustrator, Peter H. Reynolds.
+The Dot is a marvelous, inspiring story about being brave, trying something new, and seeing the possibilities.
+Get fun ideas for Dot Day activity with kids!

 Anna at the Art Museum by Hazel Hutchins, Gail Herbert, and Liz Crump

 Anna is an imaginative, curious girl who visits the art museum with her mom.
 She accidentally sets off an alarm and gets in trouble for eating a snack.
-Bored, she explores only to discover the place where the artwork is restored.
+Bored, she discovers the place where the artwork is restored.
 She finds a painting she totally connects with –a grumpy girl like her– and that changes how she sees all of the artwork.
 Beautiful illustrations of real, diverse art.

 Mr. Owliver’s Magic at the Museum by Carolyn Bracken

-In a story that changes famous paintings to include animals, you’ll find famous artwork memorialized and celebrated!
-Mr. Owliver worked as the night watchman at the art museum.
-He loved seeing the art close up with no crowds, having conversations with the paintings, even imagining he was in the paintings.
+In a story that changes famous paintings to include animals, you’ll find famous artwork celebrated!
+Mr. Owliver works as the night watchman at the art museum.
+He lovs seeing the art close up with no crowds, having conversations with the paintings, even imagining he is in the paintings.
 Then one night, the paintings’ subjects are missing!
 Has he failed at his job?
-No!
-All his painting friends surprise him with a birthday party– a masterpiece of a birthday.
+A fun surprise ending.

 Art & Max by David Wiesner

 Exquisitely illustrated, follow the creative journey of two friends, Max and Arthur, who both love to paint but with different levels of experience.
 Together, the two find brave ways to explore their art.
-I found this to be incredibly inspiring.
+Incredibly inspiring.

 The Art Collector by Jan Wahl

 Oscar isn’t an artist but he is an art appreciator.
 Starting with the red crayon chicken drawn for him by his great-granny, Oscar frames and collects art he loves.
-The book describes the different paintings, how they seem different to him some days, that he says good-night to them, and how it grows so big that a museum had to be built to hold it.
-JJ loves this book.
+The book describes the different paintings he collects and how his collection grows so big that a museum needs to be built.

 Imagine! by Raúl Colón